SF-RAG: Structure-Fidelity Retrieval-Augmented Generation for Academic Question Answering: Experiments

 \subsubsection{Answer Generation Quality}

 We use F$_1$(Answer) as the key measure of answer quality under matched retrieval and generation budgets.
-As shown in Table~\ref{tab:main_results}, PT-RAG delivers consistent and sizable gains over strong baselines.
-On QASPER, F$_1$(Answer) increases from 53.25\% for the best baseline to 67.09\% for PT-RAG, which is a gain of 13.84 points.
-On the other two datasets, the gains are in the range of 4 to 6 points.
-These improvements are obtained without increasing the budget or changing the reranker or generator, which indicates that the quality lift arises from the way PT-RAG assembles evidence for the generator rather than from additional capacity.
+As shown in Table~\ref{tab:main_results}, SF-RAG delivers consistent gains over strong baselines.
+On QASPER, F$_1$(Answer) increases from 60.32\% for the best baseline (HippoRAG2) to 67.09\% for SF-RAG, which is a gain of 6.77 points.
+On the other two datasets, SF-RAG maintains a consistent lead of approximately 2 to 3 points over the strongest competing methods.
+These improvements are obtained without increasing the budget or changing the reranker or generator, which indicates that the quality lift arises from the way SF-RAG assembles evidence for the generator rather than from additional capacity.

 The pattern on QASPER is instructive.
-Naive RAG attains the highest F$_1$(Evidence) in Table~\ref{tab:main_results} yet yields a much lower F$_1$(Answer) than PT-RAG.
-PT-RAG still achieves the best F$_1$(Answer) with fewer retrieved gold spans than Naive RAG on this dataset.
+Naive RAG attains the highest F$_1$(Evidence) in Table~\ref{tab:main_results} (54.28\%) yet yields a much lower F$_1$(Answer) than SF-RAG.
+SF-RAG still achieves the best F$_1$(Answer) with fewer retrieved gold spans than Naive RAG on this dataset.
 This gap indicates that answer quality is limited not only by span overlap with gold but also by the structural coherence and density of the final context provided to the generator.
 Concentrating the token budget on a small number of section consistent paths produces contexts that are easier to integrate and cite, which improves the probability of generating the correct answer under the same budget.

 We report two supporting observations with representative numbers.
-First, PT-RAG improves BLEU-1 on QASPER from 45.52\% for the best baseline to 60.12\%.
-Second, PT-RAG improves ROUGE-L on M3SciQA from 28.64\% for the best baseline to 36.26\%.
+First, SF-RAG improves BLEU-1 on QASPER from 52.45\% for the best baseline to 60.12\%.
+Second, SF-RAG improves ROUGE-L on M3SciQA from 32.50\% for the best baseline to 36.26\%.
 These gains suggest that the generator benefits from more compact and well aligned contexts by producing answers that are both more accurate and linguistically closer to references.
 Together with the F$_1$(Answer) improvements, these results show that inheriting the native hierarchy and assembling coherent paths yields more usable evidence for the generator and translates into higher end performance across datasets.